 6. Eat at the best restaurants in Guadalajara

-Clearly, the food experience is an important part of the experience.
+Obviously, food is an important part of the experience.
 We went to so many great restaurants that it was hard for me to keep track of them all.
 However, I asked a native to list the best restaurants in Guadalajara.
 According to my cousin who lives there, the following are the best restaurants in Guadalajara:

 La Tequila

-Tequila is not technically from Guadalajara, but from the nearby town of Tequila (day trips are popular, by the way).
-Still, many people attribute it to Guadalajara, as the plant that’s used to make the alcoholic drink is also grown there.
+Tequila is not technically from Guadalajara, but from the nearby town of Tequila.
+Still, many people attribute it to Guadalajara, as the plant that’s used to make the alcohol is also grown there.
 La Tequila serves gourmet Mexican food that features their take on traditional dishes found in Guadalajara.

 To be sure, their namesake isn’t for naught, as they have a wall of tequila that, according to my cousin, is the most tequila you can ever imagine: “thousands and thousands and thousands of bottles of tequila.”